artikov/arabic-flash-card-app/README.md

 # arabic-flash-card-app

-Flash card app with database of 500 most used arabic verbs and english translations
+Fully functional Flashcard app with database of 500 most used arabic verbs and english translations.